 Akka Serverless is ideally suited to the creation of small, isolated services, sometimes called Microservices.
-There are some patterns of Microservice architecture that are well-suited for Akka Serverless.
+There are some patterns of Microservice architecture that are also well-suited for Akka Serverless services.
 For a more detailed discussion, see The Reactive Principles or the Reactive Architecture courses from Lightbend Academy.

 As you build and deploy services, these design principles will be useful: